paulbutcher/ScalaMock/new_homepage_src/_user_guide/020_integration.md

 ## Specs2

-To use ScalaMock in Specs2 tests you should run each test case in separate fixture context that implements `org.scalamock.specs2.MockContext`
+To use ScalaMock in Specs2 tests you should run each test case in a separate fixture context that implements `org.scalamock.specs2.MockContext`:

 ```scala